×

-In this article, you will find out everything you need to know about buttock pain after a hip replacement and the most effective ways to treat it, including an advanced treatment called Prolotherapy.
+In this article, you will find out everything you need to know about buttock pain after a hip replacement and the most effective ways to treat it, including an advanced treatment called prolotherapy.

 Gluteal Tendinopathy and Its Impact on Buttock Pain

 One of the leading causes of buttock pain after hip replacement surgery is gluteal tendinopathy, a condition characterized by wear and tear on the gluteal tendons.
-These beat-up gluteal tendons play a crucial role in maintaining hip stability, and when they are compromised, it can lead to significant discomfort.
-Patients often experience persistent buttock pain, which can be more severe and debilitating than the pain faced by those without gluteal tendon damage.
+These tendons are crucial for hip stability, and when compromised, can lead to significant discomfort and dissatisfaction with surgical outcomes.
+Platelet-rich plasma (PRP) therapy is a common treatment, aiming to stimulate tendon healing and reduce pain.

 Surgical Technique and Its Effects on Gluteal Tendons